Mrnt/OctoPrint-FlashForge/README.md

 monitored because these rely on  *unbuffered* g-code commands - see [G Code Commands](https://github.com/Mrnt/OctoPrint-FlashForge/wiki/G-Code-Dictionary) for a list of unbuffered commands that should work via the Terminal tab when a print is in progress.
-* Cannot currently connect to the printer while a print is in progress.

 ## Troubleshooting